Sessions

 Anthelmintics

-Pharmaceutical microbiology and immunology are two intertwined fields that play crucial roles in the development, production, and regulation of pharmaceutical products, including vaccines, antibiotics, and biologics.
+Pharmaceutical Microbiology and Immunology are two intertwined fields that play crucial roles in the development, production, and regulation of pharmaceutical products, including vaccines, antibiotics, and biologics.
 These disciplines ensure the safety, efficacy, and quality of pharmaceutical products while helping to combat infectious diseases and promote overall public health.

 Microbial vaccines are designed to mimic the presence of a pathogen (bacteria, virus, or parasite) in a way that prompts an immune response without causing illness.
 These vaccines contain antigens (specific parts or products of the pathogen) that trigger the immune system's recognition and response.

-· Types of Microbial Vaccines:
+Types of Microbial Vaccines

 Inactivated (Killed) Vaccines